sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 git fetch other
 ```

-Note that this doesn't change your working directory or current branch, it just downloads the data from the remote repository.
+Note that this **doesn't change your working directory** or current branch, it just downloads the data from the remote repository.

+---

+## Remotes

-to get the changes from the remote repository and merge them into your current branch, you can use the `git pull` command.
+To get the changes from the remote repository and merge them into your current branch, you can use the `git pull` command.

 ```bash
 git pull other main
 ```

-Read as, pull the changes from the `main` branch of the `other` remote and merge them into the current branch.
+Read as, *pull* the changes from the `main` branch of the `other` remote and **merge** them into the current branch.

 And finally, you can push your changes to the remote repository using the `git push` command.